keynan/bcms_s3/README.markdown

 If using this module in conjunction with deployment on heroku you should probably turning heroku caching on by setting Cms::S3.heroku_caching in config/initializers/browsercms.rb to true.

 In order to avoid putting your secret AWS key in the s3.yml file, you can take advantage of [heroku's config vars](http://docs.heroku.com/config-vars).
-Use ERB to read the values from the environment.
-This way you can safely commit your s3.yml file to the repository without revealing your amazon credentials.

-    access_key_id: <%= ENV['s3_access_key_id'] %>
-    secret_access_key: <%= ENV['s3_secret_access_key'] %>
-    bucket: <%= ENV['s3_bucket'] %>

 For developing on your local machine, export the s3 variables to your environment.

-    export s3_access_key_id='your AWS access key'
+    export AWS_ACCESS_KEY_ID='your AWS access key'
-    export s3_secret_access_key='your AWS secret access key'
+    export AWS_SECRET_ACCESS_KEY='your AWS secret access key'
-    export s3_bucket='your unique bucket name'

 Set the config vars on heroku to get it working there as well.

-    heroku config:add s3_access_key_id='your AWS access key'
+    heroku config:set AWS_ACCESS_KEY_ID='your AWS access key'
-    heroku config:add s3_secret_access_key='your AWS secret access key' heroku config:add s3_bucket='your unique bucket name'
+    heroku config:set AWS_SECRET_ACCESS_KEY='your AWS secret access key'

 ## www prefix for non cms urls
 If your non cms domain is www.myapp.com rather than app.com this can be enabled by setting Cms::S3.www_domain_prefix in config/initializers/browsercms.rb to true.